Barbs56/BarbsDSP-wireplumber/README.rst

 BarbsDSP Modifications
 ======================
   - Created new branch called BarbsDSP-wireplumber, made default
-  - Editted wireplumber.conf to reduce unecessary module loading
+  - Editted wireplumber.conf to reduce unnecessary module loading
-  - Added profile.conf to wireplumber.conf.d to load main-embedded profile (modified slightly from default)
+  - Added profile.conf to wireplumber.conf.d to load a modified version of the main-embedded profile
   - Added bluetooth.conf to wireplumber.conf.d to designate system exclusively as A2DP sink, set codecs to load (AAC, SBC, aptx, aptx HD), enabled SBC-XQ, enabled AAC VBR with highest quality, and routed all streams to PEQ

 WirePlumber [Begin orginial developer's unmodified README]